• Skip to primary navigation

 Perfect Complementary Dishes to Pair with Panzanella

-Panzanella9s fresh and vibrant profile pairs well with a variety of light, garden-inspired sides and dishes.
+Panzanella9s fresh and bright profile pairs well with a variety of light, garden-inspired sides and dishes, especially when made with summer heirloom tomatoes and fresh basil.
 Serve it alongside simple proteins or crunchy vegetables to maintain the meal9s bright and refreshing theme.
-These options provide contrast while enhancing the salad9s summery appeal.

 • Caprese Salad 6 Fresh mozzarella, basil, and sliced tomatoes echo similar flavors in a creamy form.